-Mystery of China’s Huge Dollar Surplus Baffles Global Markets
+Mystery of China’s huge dollar surplus baffles global markets

 The build up of foreign currency assets by Chinese private sector entities, rather than flowing to the public sector, will help reduce market volatility and prepare China for a further opening up of its capital account, she said.

-Huang Yiping, a former member of the People’s Bank of China’s monetary policy committee, said in an interview with Bloomberg Television that the current account surplus will likely recede from these lofty levels as exports soften.

 “This large current account surplus I think is abnormal,” he said.
-“Once the pandemic is over, we should expect some normalization of these numbers.”
+“Once the pandemic is over, we should expect some normalisation of these numbers.”

 Yet for now at least, the dollars keep arriving.